Saturday 29 June 2024, 7.30pm

 Also on the bill, musician, writer and filmmaker, Sunik Kim, whose Potential album on our own in-house Otoroku label was #14 on The WIRE's best release of last year, and whose new album Tears of Rage is out now on Rope Editions.

 Sunik Kim is a musician, writer and filmmaker currently based in Los Angeles.
-Their recent work attempts to unfold problems of perceptual and temporal distortion through computer-generated sound.
-Their writing on subjects ranging from Korean communism to Conlon Nancarrow has been featured in The Wire Magazine, Pitchfork, Bandcamp Daily, Tone Glow and elsewhere.
-Their latest album, Tears of Rage, was released on Seoul-based label Rope Editions in 2024.
+Her recent work attempts to unfold problems of perceptual and temporal distortion through computer-generated sound.
+Her writing on subjects ranging from Korean communism to Conlon Nancarrow has been featured in The Wire Magazine, Pitchfork, Bandcamp Daily, Tone Glow and elsewhere.
+Her latest album, Formenverwandler, was released in 2025.